-and the red, white, and bluebonnets, . . .
+and the red, . . .

 First we buckle up.
-Then we set the Where? dial for 32 degrees 46 minutes 23 seconds north, 97 degrees 19 minutes 50 seconds west.
-Then we set the When? dial for July 4, 1859.
-Now we press the starter and shift into reverse.
+Then we set the “Where?” dial for 32 degrees 46 minutes 23 seconds north, 97 degrees 19 minutes 50 seconds west.
+Then we set the “When?” dial for July 4, 1859.
+Now we press the starter, check both side mirrors (taking note of the warning that “historical events in mirror are closer than they appear”), and shift into reverse.

-To the past, and step on it!
+To the past, Retroplex Cruiser, and step on it!

 Hold on and look out your viewing portal as we travel back in time to early Fort Worth: 2017 . . .
 1983 (dig those mullets!) . . .
 1953 (all the men are wearing hats) . . .
 1925 (look: flappers) . . .
 1885 (I see bustles!) . . .
-1860 (stop asking “Are we there yet?”) . . .
+1860 (stop asking “Are we there yet?
+Are we there yet?”) . . .
 1859 . . .
 December . . .
 August . . .
 July 31 . . .
 19 . . .
 12 . . .
 5 . . .
 4. Whoa!

-But on this particular July Fourth, in 1859, Julia Kathryn Garrett writes in her Fort Worth: A Frontier Triumph, the tiny population of Fort Worth (fewer than five hundred) has a special reason to attend the celebration:
+But on this particular July Fourth, in 1859, historian Julia Kathryn Garrett writes in her Fort Worth: A Frontier Triumph, the modest population of Fort Worth (fewer than five hundred) has a special reason to attend the celebration:

-Sam Houston—hero of San Jacinto and first elected president of the republic in 1836—is speaking today.
-Houston, who had campaigned in Birdville in 1857 in an unsuccessful campaign for governor, is again running for that office—and again facing Hardin Runnels, who is now the incumbent.
+Sam Houston (left photo)—hero of the Battle of San Jacinto and first elected president of the republic in 1836—and Governor Hardin Runnels are going to debate at the Cold Springs barbecue today.
+We are just in time.
+Houston, who had campaigned in Birdville in 1857 in an unsuccessful campaign for governor against Runnels, is again running for that office—and again facing Runnels, now the incumbent.

 Then comes the entertainment: A tournament is held in which pairs of riders snare hoops as their horses gallop the length of a field.